 There are several ways of supporting these ongoing activities to preserve community history.
 The purchase of a membership can be the basis of annual fundraising and gives the member a number of benefits.
 Please check out the Membership page on this site for more information on what you can get in exchange for supporting the Society.

 Many donations of artifacts and photographs each year are presented (or loaned) to the Museum so that others can enjoy them, too.
 You do not have to be a member of the Society to donate items, but, of course, we hope that you will join.
-You can find the form (in PDF format) to print and fill out here, should you wish to make such a donation (or loan).
 This can expedite the process of bringing an item in to donate.
 It is, of course, a good idea to phone or visit the Museum and speak with the staff about how (and whether) the Museum can use the donation you have in mind.

 When an artifact is donated to the Museum, information about it is recorded, including who donated it, what it is and how it was used, and other pertinent facts about the item.
 A picture or scan of the item is made and then entered into the Museum’s system and becomes searchable for others to see not only at the Village but online as well.
 With the display of the image is also the name of the person(s), or family that donated the item and the information about it.
 We believe in honoring those that contribute to the preservation of our community history.

 Some members of the Society have gone above and beyond the basics with donations of money, time and energy, in sponsoring special events, serving on the board of directors, or contributing to the endowment fund, which provides a lasting investment for the Society to use to preserve and maintain the displays for the benefit of visitors and those who love history.